nmeum/input/README.md

 I needed a program to interactively read data from standard input in a shell script, preferably with readline-like key bindings.
 Back then I didn't know about [rlwrap][rlwrap repo] and implemented this from scratch by myself.
-This implementation is a simpler than rlwrap and additionally supports custom completions (`-c` flag).
+Contrary to rlwrap, this implementation focuses on shell scripting and not on providing a "readline wrapper" for existing applications.

-Contrary to rlwrap, input initially used a fork of the [linenoise][linenoise repo] editing library.
+As an additional difference, input initially used a fork of the [linenoise][linenoise repo] editing library.
 Since linenoise wasn't properly maintained, later version switched to BSD editline and GNU readline.
 The last version, released with linenoise support, is `0.7.2`.